weaveworks/weave/README.md

 CoreOS users see [here](https://github.com/fintanr/weave-gs/blob/master/coreos-simple/user-data) for an example of installing weave using cloud-config.

+For usage on OSX (e.g. with Docker Machine and/or Boot2Docker) we first need to make sure that the VM is running and configured before launching weave.
+For example, for a VM named "weave-1" on
+docker-machine:

+    osx$ docker-machine create -d virtualbox weave-1
+    osx$ docker-machine start weave-1
+    osx$ eval "$(docker-machine env weave-1)"

+Then we can launch weave directly from the osx host.

 Weave respects the environment variable `DOCKER_HOST`, so you can run it locally to control a weave network on a remote host.

 ## Quick Start Screencast